data-skeptic/blog/episodes/2018/the-master-algorithm.md

 ## The Master Algorithm

 In this week’s episode, Kyle Polich interviews Pedro Domingos about his book, *The Master Algorithm: How the quest for the ultimate learning machine will remake our world*.
 In the book, Domingos describes what machine learning is doing for humanity, how it works and what it could do in the future.
-He also hints at the possibility of an ultimate learning algorithm, in which the machine uses it will be able to derive all knowledge — past, present, and future.
+He also hints at the possibility of an ultimate learning algorithm that is capable of deriving all knowledge — past, present, and future - and doing anything we want, before we even ask.

 **Enter to win a copy of the book**.
 Details [here](https://dataskeptic.com/ma).